Sanjay Chhel: Career

 He wrote several popular Hindi film songs including "E Shivani...", "Nikamma Kiya Iss Dilne", "Mahobbat Hai Mirchi..", "Do You Wanna Parter..".

 He wrote short stories which were published in Navneet Samarpan, Janmabhoomi, Abhiyan, Parab, Sarvani magazines.
 He wrote column in Samkalin in 1989–90.
 He again started writing weekly column, Andaz-e-Bayan in Divya Bhaskar in 2009 which became popular.
 He writes weekly columns in Gujarati dailies, Mumbai Samachar, Gujarat Mitra, NavGujarat Samay, Kutch Mitra, Phulchhab.
 His first book Muththi Unchera Kanti Madia, about Gujarati actor-director Kanti Madia, was released in October 2017.
 He wrote 10 books of Andaz-e-Bayan series released in 2020 which is a compilation of his columns published in a newspaper.
 His short story collection Poster was published in 2021.

 Personal life

 He is a vegetarian.
 He married his classmate Zankhna and they have a son, Osho.
-Chhel was called out for sexual harassment in the 2018 MeToo campaign in India by Soma Manghnani.